Semi-trailer

 A semi-trailer is a trailer without a front axle.
-In the United States, the term is also used to refer to the combination of a truck and a semi-trailer; a tractor-trailer.
+The combination of a semi-trailer and a tractor truck is called a semi-trailer truck (also known simply as a "semi-trailer", "tractor trailer", or "semi" in the United States).

 A large proportion of a semi-trailer's weight is supported by a tractor unit, or a detachable front-axle assembly known as a dolly, or the tail of another trailer.
-The other portion of the semi-trailer's weight is semi-supported (half-supported) by its own wheels, which only support the rear of the semi-trailer.
+The semi-trailer's weight is semi-supported (half-supported) by its own wheels, at the rear of the semi-trailer.
 A semi-trailer is normally equipped with landing gear (legs which can be lowered) to support it when it is uncoupled.
 Many semi-trailers have wheels that are capable of being totally dismounted and are also relocatable (repositionable) to better distribute load to bearing wheel weight factors.
 Semi-trailers are more popular for transport than full trailers, which have both front and rear axles.
 Ease of backing is cited as one of the semi's chief advantages.
 A road tractor coupled to a semi-trailer is often called a semi-trailer truck or "semi" in North America and Australia, and an articulated lorry or "artic" in the UK.